 Any player may double the last preceding bid if it was made by an opponent.

-Any player may redouble the last preceding bid if it was made by his side and doubled by an opponent.
+Any player may redouble the last preceding bid if it was made by their side and doubled by an opponent.

 A doubled or redoubled bid may be overcalled by any bid, which would have been sufficient to overcall the same contract undoubled.